cosmiconfig/cosmiconfig/README.md

 - Stops at the first configuration found, instead of finding all that can be found down the filetree and merging them automatically.
 - Provides a few configuration options (e.g. different file name expectations).
 - Asynchronicity.

+## Contributing & Development

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.

+And please do participate!